-Welcome to the Stacey Rentschler’s Lab!
+Welcome to the Rentschler Lab!

 Research in the Stacey Rentschler’s lab is focused on defining the mechanisms that underlie the transcriptional and epigenetic regulation of cardiac electrophysiology in both murine and human model systems.
 Our group has demonstrated that reactivation of developmental signaling pathways, including Notch and Wnt, can electrically remodel cardiomyocytes, or “reprogram” them, potentially predisposing to lethal arrhythmias.